ztangent/multimodal-dmm/README.md

 The `models` subdirectory contains three different inference methods that can be used with MDMM (or MDMM-like) architectures:

-- `dmm.py` implements the MDMM with Bidirectional Factorized Variational Inference, a.k.a.
-Backward Forward Variational Inference (BFVI), as described in our paper.
+- `dmm.py` implements the MDMM with Backward Forward Variational Inference (BFVI), as described in our paper.
 Refer to the included docstrings for a full list of options.

 - `dks.py` implements the MDMM with the RNN-based structured inference networks described by [Krishnan et al](https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14215).
 By providing different options to the constructor, one can use either forward or backward RNN networks, and toggle different methods for handling missing data.
 Refer to the docstrings for details.